Kansas Army Ammunition Plant

+Manufacturing facility in Kansas, U.S.

 The Kansas Army Ammunition Plant (Kansas AAP) was a 13727 acre government-owned, contractor-operated (GOCO) facility, established in 1942, located near Parsons, Kansas.
 The plant produced ammunition during World War II, the Korean War, and the Vietnam War.
 The plant was deactivated on March 4, 2009 as part of the Base Realignment and Closure, 2005.

 The plant is currently owned and operated by Day and Zimmerman, Inc. and primarily produces mortar ammunition.

 Production

 While in operation, the Kansas AAP produced a variety of ammunition, from basic artillery and mortar shells to sophisticated air dropped munitions with advanced guidance and control systems.
 Some examples of munitions produced include the Sensor Fuzed Weapon for the U.S. Air Force, M720 and M768 60 mm mortar shells for the U.S. Army and the M795 155 mm projectile for the U.S. Marine Corps.

 On July 26, 1989, a BLU-97 cluster bomb being manufactured in Building 1113 killed two employees.